sampsyo/home/_drafts/fpga.md

 [gpgpu]: https://en.wikipedia.org/wiki/GPGPU
 [linqits]: http://research.microsoft.com/pubs/198052/ISCA13_linqits.pdf

 FPGAs were designed for prototyping [ASIC][]s and they do that well.
 But prototyping an ASIC is not tantamount to harnessing an ASIC's acceleration benefits.
-A circuit design for an ASIC accelerator needs significant---sometimes fundamental---changes to become a good FPGA design.
+A circuit design for an ASIC accelerator needs significant---often fundamental---changes to become a good FPGA design.
 An FPGA design worth its salt needs to exploit FPGA-specific resources, like hard arithmetic logic, and respect a specific FPGA part's parameters.

 [ASIC]: https://en.wikipedia.org/wiki/Application-specific_integrated_circuit